 Early 4L80e produced between 1991 and 1996 had their coolant line positioned just behind the bell housing.
 This design, however, doesn’t allow the rear planetary to get lubricated or cooled, resulting in overheating of this planetary during operation.

-Overheating invariably damages transmission components like the clutch, seals, valve body, etc. The 1997+ versions were, however, modified so that the oil cooler is positioned behind the casing.
+Overheating invariably damages transmission components, such as the clutch, seals, and valve body.
+The 1997+ versions were, however, modified so that the oil cooler is positioned behind the casing.

 Torque converter clutch (TCC) failure

-The TCC controls the torque converter on when to lock up.
-However, a defective TCC won’t allow the torque converter to lock up and, as such, cause the engine to spin faster at high speeds.
+The TCC controls the torque converter’s lock-up.
+However, a defective TCC won’t allow the torque converter to lock up, and as a result, the engine will spin faster at high speeds.
 Hence, consuming more fuel than required.

-Again, if the torque converter stays locked due to a bad TCC when it’s not supposed to, the engine will stall as you stop your car.
-This happens because with the torque converter locked, the torque converter wouldn’t be able to disconnect the flow of power from the engine to the wheels.
+Again, if the torque converter stays locked due to a bad TCC when it shouldn’t, the engine will stall as you stop your car.
+This happens because, with the torque converter locked, it can’t disconnect the flow of power from the engine to the wheels.

 How to fix 4L80e transmission problems

-To fix the 4L80e problems, start by making a proper diagnosis to be sure you’re tackling the real culprit.
+To fix 4L80e problems, start by making a proper diagnosis to ensure you’re tackling the real culprit.
 However, after diagnosis, you may likely do one or some of the following:

 - Erratic shifting stems from faulty input and output speed sensors.
-Because these sensors’ open magnet design causes them to fail quickly, a good way to fix them is to replace them.
-Here, you need the updated and totally sealed designed speed sensors which you can buy from a GM dealership for about $30.
+Because these sensors’ open-magnet design causes them to fail quickly, a good solution is to replace them.
+Here, you need the updated, fully sealed design speed sensors, which you can buy from a GM dealership for about $30.

-- Gears unable to downshift often stem from failing solenoids due to their screenless design.
+- Gears that are unable to downshift often stem from failing solenoids, given their screenless design.
 To fix this, replace the solenoids controlling the 1-2 and 2-3 shifts with the updated version with a screen over the intake ports.
 The screen will help prevent dirt from clogging these solenoids.
-Each solenoid is sold for about $40.
-If the diagnosis proves that motor solenoids, TCC, and PSM are responsible for downshifting problems, they would also need replacement.
-These components are, however, more expensive than the shift solenoids.
+Each solenoid costs about $40.
+If the diagnosis shows that the motor solenoids, TCC, and PSM are responsible for the downshifting problems, they would also need to be replaced.
+These components, however, are more expensive than the shift solenoids.
 The motor solenoid alone may cost $200 or more.

-- For a torque converter not locking up on time, it could be a mechanic or electronic-ish.
-So the best way to detect the issue is to use a scan tool to detect the exact culprit and fix it accordingly.
+- For a torque converter not locking up on time, it could be a mechanic or electronic issue.
+The best way to identify the issue is to use a scan tool to pinpoint the exact culprit and fix it accordingly.

-- For overheating transmission, the cooler line should stay behind the casing instead of the bell housing.
+- For an overheating transmission, the cooler line should run behind the casing rather than the bell housing.

 - Repair faulty torque converter clutch